princekasundra/Ecommerce-App/README.md

 Navigation: Easy movement between login, home, product details, cart, and checkout screens.

+5.infinite scroll for home screen (but as fake store api has limited data so it will gives only 20 data so it repeated right now )

+6.pull to refresh functionality works on home page

+7.add light dark mode

 How It Works
 1.Login: Enter email and password to access the app.
 The app remembers your login for next time.